Home · July 26, 2024

 How homeownership builds wealth

 As your home increases in value, it contributes to your net worth.
-In 2023, the average home appreciation for the year was 5.5%, according to the S&P CoreLogic Case-Shiller Indices.
+In 2023, the average home appreciation was 5.5%, according to the S&P CoreLogic Case-Shiller Indices.
 Over time, the gains may be significant.
 Since 2012, the average middle-income family has seen their home appreciate by 68%, according to NAR.

 As a result, these homeowners have seen their wealth grow by an average of $122,100.
 This type of appreciation does more than just contribute to personal wealth—it's also a key contributor to generational wealth.
 Generational wealth refers to assets passed down to family members, and a home is often a significant part of that legacy.